paulirish/commitlintbot/README.md

 ## The problem

 You use [conventional-changelog](http://conventionalcommits.org/), but you squash pull requests (PRs).
-So you want PR titles to match the same semantics as your conventional changelog requirements.
+So you want PR titles to match the same semantics as your conventional changelog requirements. _(If you want a bot to lint against your commit messages instead of the PR title, then check out [ahmed-taj/commitlint-bot](https://github.com/ahmed-taj/commitlint-bot)!)_

 ## This solution